-The load stage of the ETL process is going to be largely dependent on what you intend to do with the data once it is loaded into the host source.
-This could include:
+The load stage of the ETL process depends largely on what you intend to do with the data once it’s loaded into the data warehouse.
+Uses could include:

 - Layering a business intelligence or analytics tool on top of the warehouse

 - Building a machine learning algorithm to detect fraud

 Regardless of your end goal, one of the key considerations during the load process is understanding the work you’re requiring of the target environment.
 Depending on your data volume, structure, target, and load type, you could negatively impact the host system when you load data.